-- Subject attributes: - Session ID - o Access ID and Partition ID associated with session - Session authentication state (binding to authenticated Partition identity and role) - Object attributes: - Owner.
+- Subject attributes: - o Session ID - Access ID and Partition ID associated with session - o Session authentication state (binding to authenticated Partition identity and role) - Object attributes: - Owner.
 A Private object is owned by the Partition User associated with the subject that produces it.
 Ownership is enforced via internal key management. - o Private.
 If True, the object is Private.
-If False, the object is Public.
+If False, the object is Public. - o Sensitive.

-- Sensitive.
 If True, object is Sensitive.
-If False, object is Non-Sensitive. - Extractable.
+If False, object is Non-Sensitive. - Extractable11.
 If True, object may be extracted.
-If False, object may not be extracted.
+If False, object may not be extracted. - o Modifiable.

-Modifiable.
 If True, object may be modified.
 If False, object may not be modified.